juandavidzuluaga/doc-otobo-admin/content/communication-notifications/postmaster-mail-accounts.rst

 .. figure:: images/oauth2-014.png
    :alt: OAuth2 Azure Configuration

-When you save, you are redirected to the Active Directory login and if everything works, you are redirected to the mail account overview after logging in and there is the corresponding mailbox.
+When you save your settings, you will be redirected to the Active Directory login.
+If everything works as it is supposed to, you are redirected to the mail account overview after logging in and there is the corresponding mailbox.
 Of course, it says IMAPOAuth2 and not IMAPS.